 Additionally, the centre can be used for group study and has bookable rooms with presentation facilities.

-For more information about using our services, study advice and resources, visit the Learning Development Centre module in BlackBoard and our website:
+For more information about using our services, study advice and resources available, including specific workshop programme details, please visit the Learning Development Centre module in BlackBoard:

 If you are new to university, you may also find the following useful: